g-boron/Analise_documents/README.md

 You can also find the number of occurrences of the entered word using `python main.py -w <word>` or `python --count_words <word>` or if you don't use `-w` there will be number of occurrences of keyword in articles.

+At the end you can save data to json or csv file.

 ## About the project :computer:

 <b>The idea for the project came from my classes at university.
 I had to download science papers and analyse them manually, so it took hours.
 Clicking article one by one, download them and then using e.g. Word for counting words, chars etc. I wanted to do it quicker and more automatic, so I write this console app in Python.